 At the time, the temperature on my phone said it felt like 10 degrees out.
 His personal hell, like many of the homeless in Illinois, is not engulfed in flames, but it’s being stranded alone in the middle of a freezing tundra.

 What scared me most about this particular homeless man was how much of myself and society I saw in him.
 What are we willing to risk in pursuit of the green goddess?
 This isn’t to refer to people going on game shows and eating pig anus or covering themselves with maggots for the chance at a payday.
-We may not run into the intersection for a measly dollar bill, but are we willing to sell our soul for a big salary?
-Are we happy to rid ourselves of integrity for an office with a window?
+We may not run into the intersection for a measly dollar bill, but are we willing to sell our souls for a big salary?
+Are we happy to trade integrity for an office with a window?

-This is not a thought of anti-capitalism – the old adage of capitalism being the worst economic system except for all the others – but how we approach the trade-offs that come with financial prosperity.
-When I was in college, I pondered the idea of being a lawyer and set up to meet with a local lawyer for lunch.
+This is not a thought about anti-capitalism – the old adage that capitalism is the worst economic system except for all the others – but about how we approach the trade-offs that come with financial prosperity.
+When I was in college, I considered becoming a lawyer and set up a lunch with a local lawyer.
 He was extremely well-off – yes, he paid for the lunch – but he talked about swallowing his morals to defend people who were guilty and how the financial boost came at the expense of rarely seeing his family.

 As I got up from the table, I knew that I didn’t want to be a lawyer anymore.